codacy/chart/docs/infrastructure/microk8s-quickstart.md

 1. Establish a session (local or remote) onto the machine described in 1. above.

 Assuming that you are starting from a blank slate, the first step is to install microk8s.
-Otherwise, please jump on to the section [Configuring microk8s](###4.-Configuring-microk8s).
+Otherwise, consider that Codacy is supported up to kubernetes 1.15.
+Please jump on to the section [Configuring microk8s](###4.-Configuring-microk8s) if you are on a compatible kubernetes version.

 ## 3. Installing microk8s